hubtru/SalesTrendsAnalyzer/Final code/data_visualization_n.md

 To use this project, you will need to download the repository and run the data_visualization_v.ipynb file.
 This file contains the code for analyzing the sales data and generating visualizations.

+To visualize data with dropdown menus, you will need to run the "data_visualization_dropdown_menu.ipynb" file.
 ## Data
 ### Overview